‘Pretty Little Liars’ Star Lucy Hale Shows Off Bikini Body In Hawaii

 Disclaimer : this is a long caption.
 For the last week I took a solo trip to Arizona.
 (FYI -if you want to feel spiritually recharged, Come here.)
 I spent my days hiking, meditating, and spending time with myself.
 I’ve never done this before because I used to feel that putting myself first was selfish.
 It’s not.
 Not only is it healthy, but it’s necessary so that you can be the best for everyone else around you.
 I know this happens in other industries other than the one I’m in, but it’s incredibly easy to get sucked into the vortex of worrying about the next job, the success of a current one and what others think of you.
 This trip was a beautiful reminder that my health and happiness are crucial to the life I want to live and in order to be the best for my career and my loved ones, it’s necessary to do really nice things for yourself.
 SO, I highly recommend treating your mind, body and spirit right ( and taking a solo getaway).
 Thank you Arizona, I feel so refreshed ????????

 “I am disgusted that a man would even think of saying these absolutely awful words to a woman.
 You should be ashamed of yourself,” Lucy responded to the body-shamer.
 “As someone who used to struggle with anorexia, I don’t take these comments lightly.
-I’m healthy and happy and you don’t know me].”
+I’m healthy and happy and you don’t know me.”

-Hale then added, “So keep your repulsive comments to yourself” while also encouraging her millions of Twitter followers to block the person who tweeted her.
+Hale then added, “So keep your repulsive comments to yourself,” while also encouraging her millions of Twitter followers to block the person who tweeted her.